 Submissions should be of practical utility to trial lawyers and judges and provide current information on techniques, strategies, or the law.
 You may contact an Articles Editor prior to beginning a manuscript in order to avoid overlapping topics.
 (You can email us or complete our Author Information and Response Form.)

 Scholarly writing requires proper citation of authorities for legal assertions.
 Further, scholarship often benefits from citations to further material which may aid the reader in utilizing the provided information.
 The Journal follows the legal citation rules in the most recent edition of The Bluebook: A Uniform System of Citation.

 Articles are typically 5000 to 8000 words in length (25-50 double-spaced pages).
-Ultimately, the length of a manuscript depends upon the nature of the topic and its treatment.
-Trial techniques are sometimes shorter in length (15-35 double-spaced pages) and contain fewer footnotes (20-100).
+However, the length of a manuscript ultimately depends upon the nature of the topic and its treatment.
+Trial Techniques, which are often more "how-to" pieces, are sometimes shorter in length (15-30 double-spaced pages) and contain fewer footnotes (25-100).

-The Journal furnishes all authors with a copy of the issue in which their article appears along with several complimentary bound reprints of their article.
-Additional reprints of articles are available to authors at reasonable cost.
+The Journal furnishes all authors with two copies of the issue in which their article appears, along with an exact PDF of the article.
+Bound reprints of articles are available to authors at reasonable cost.

 The editorial staff reserves the right to make necessary editorial changes, though all possible deference is given to an author’s style of writing.
 Authors are provided final copies of their manuscript for review just prior to publication.
 The Journal reserves the right to accept or deny publication of any manuscript.
 Should problems arise regarding publication of an article, the editors will make every effort to work with an author.